Are you going to work in Germany? We have written down the most frequently asked questions related to arranging work in Germany.

 Before you leave for Germany, do not forget to check out with your health insurance company, as you cannot be covered by health insurance in two countries at the same time.
 However, this does not apply to you if you are actively doing business in your home country and at the same time have an employment relationship in Germany.

-Take the insurance contract with you to the insurance company in Germany and a certificate of termination of employment in Lithuania.
+Take the insurance contract with you to the insurance company in Germany and a certificate of termination of employment in your home country.
 You will give them your blue card (European Health Insurance Card).
 If you are self-employed, do not forget to unsubscribe from health and social insurance in your local country.

 Private and public health insurance